gruntwork-io/terragrunt/README.md

 #### Remote state management prerequisites

+Terragrunt works with all backends supported by Terraform.
 Check out the [Terraform remote state docs](https://www.terraform.io/docs/state/remote/) for the requirements to use a particular backend.

 #### Remote state management configuration